tobek/headsoak/notes.md

         - Change sharing settings
     - if user tries to delete shared tag, similar message as above
     - shared tag doesn't have edit/programmatic/share icons
-    - if you (share-ee) decline or unshare, update sharing info for sharer too
+    - if you (recipient) decline or unshare, update sharing info for sharer too
 - sharing icon in menu. window that breaks down by tag > person or person > tag (or checkbox/radio to control which view?)
     - my tags shared with others
     - others' tags shared with me